reddydilip207/Online-bookstore-/README.md

 ## Conclusion

 - This project demonstrates how SQL can be used to manage and analyze data for an online bookstore.
 By building a relational database with Books, Customers, and Orders tables, we were able to explore book inventory, customer behavior, and sales trends effectively.
--Overall, this project highlights practical SQL skills for real-world business scenarios and provides a framework to derive meaningful insights from bookstore data.
+- Overall, this project highlights practical SQL skills for real-world business scenarios and provides a framework to derive meaningful insights from bookstore data.